NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   )[
     - *INPUT:* A list of hosts
     - *OUTPUT:* A list of manager process IDs
-    + Spawn manager process on each host
+    + The director spawns manager process on each host
-    + Load the Parareal library on each manager
+    + The director tells each manager to load the Parareal library ]
-  ]
 ) <alg:spawn_managers>